jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-21/chapter-7.md

 The name of Minyeios has been given to Orchomenus, as well as to the Argonauts.

-But these seas becoming afterwards more frequented, the Greeks planted along the coasts a greater number of colonies, which traded with the barbarous nations, and at the same time preserved an intercourse with their mother country= in consequence of this, Orchomenus began to decline, till at length it was lost in the croud of the other cities of Greece.
+But these seas becoming afterwards more frequented, the Greeks planted along the coasts a greater number of colonies, which traded with the barbarous nations, and at the same time preserved an intercourse with their mother country: in consequence of this, Orchomenus began to decline, till at length it was lost in the croud of the other cities of Greece.

 Before Homer’s time, the Greeks had scarce any trade but among themselves, and with a few barbarous nations; in proportion, however, as they formed new colonies, they extended their dominion.